 - 1.6 The forecast deficit for 2020-21 and the budgeted income for 2021-22 from these sources, to be taken into account in the final draft budget, will not be confirmed until billing authorities submit their estimates to the GLA at the end of January 2021.
-An updated assessment will also be made at that point of the financial effects of the losses arising from these returns, having regard to any Government schemes and funding support announced to ameliorate these losses, once the related detailed guidance and distribution arrangements have been published.
-The funding allocations for each constituent body will also be reviewed once this information is available. - 1.7 As well as incorporating provisional estimates of council tax and business rates losses, this consultation budget has been prepared before the publication by the Government of the provisional finance settlements for local government (which also includes funding allocations for fire and rescue services and TfL) and police.
+An updated assessment will also be made at that point of the financial effects of the losses arising from these returns, having regard to any Government schemes and funding support announced to ameliorate these losses, once the related detailed guidance and distribution arrangements have been finalised and their implications can be properly assessed.
+The funding allocations for each constituent body will also be reviewed once this information is available. - 1.7 At this stage the Budget incorporates provisional estimates of council tax and business rates losses.
 In addition, an agreement has yet to be reached with the Department for Transport (DfT) on the level of Government support relating to TfL for 2021-22, following the significant reduction in fares income as a result of the pandemic's impact on passenger numbers and economic activity.